Baby Bear, Baby Bear, What Do You See?

 Baby Bear, Baby Bear, What Do You See? is a 2007 children's picture book by Bill Martin Jr. and Eric Carle.
-First published by Henry Holt and Company, it is the fourth and final companion title to Brown Bear, Brown Bear, What Do You See?
+First published by Henry Holt and Company and currently published by Penguin Random House, it is the fourth and final companion title to Brown Bear, Brown Bear, What Do You See?

-Plot
+Summary

-Baby Bear meets all sorts of different animals, including a red fox, flying squirrel, mountain goat, blue heron, prairie dog, striped skunk, mule deer, rattlesnake and screech owl, until he finally finds what he is looking for – his mother.
+A baby bear meets a series of native North American animals—a red fox, a flying squirrel, a mountain goat, a blue heron, a prairie dog, a striped skunk, a mule deer, a rattlesnake and a screech owl—while searching for its mother.